lyokha/nginx-haskell-module/README.md

 ```nginx
         haskell_run ! <!$hs_request_method $request_method;
 ```

+Variables tagged with prefix ``<~`` are *strict volatile* which means that they are *nocacheable* and thus can eagerly drive running their handlers several times during a single request: they can be useful in handlers which perform logging from many places in the configuration file.

 Strict evaluation fits any synchronous haskell handler.
 It is especially useful when the handler produces side effects such as writing into some global state.